MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-services-api/android/onmaproutefinderresultlistener-interface.md

 ---
-title: "OnMapRouteFinderResultListener Interface | Microsoft Docs" ms.author: "kezhang"
+title: OnMapRouteFinderResultListener Interface | Microsoft Docs
+description: Describes the OnMapRouteFinderResultListener interface for Android and provides the interface's syntax and additional references. ms.author: kezhang
 ---

 # OnMapRouteFinderResultListener Interface (Android only)